-Increasing Northwest Market Leverage Through Extra-Regional Collaborations The alliance will also investigate and pursue emerging technology opportunities within each Product Group.
-The alliance will seek to leverage its own efforts to increase market adoption through collaborations with extra-regional organizations that share the same goals and objectives.
+Increasing Northwest Market Leverage Through Extra-Regional Collaborations The alliance will seek to leverage its own efforts to increase market adoption through collaborations with extra-regional organizations that share the same goals and objectives.
 Traditional collaborators have included ENERGY STAR, Consortium for Energy Efficiency (CEE), American Council for an Energy-Efficient Economy (ACEEE), U.S. DOE, U.S. DOE National Laboratories and others.
-The alliance has also collaborated with extra-regional utilities in specific programs, and on codes and standards activities.
+The alliance hs also collaborates with extra-regional utilities in specific programs, and on codes and standards activities.

 Partnerships with these entities have influenced efficient product designs and changed distribution and stocking strategies.
 NEEA staff has unique relationships with these market actors built on a long history of success in the Northwest.
 However, the alliance has limited ability to influence market demand for these products outside the Northwest; which national and global market actors require to fully support new, efficient technologies.
 To do that, the alliance works with extra-regional partners that can help build market demand outside the region in coordinated and consistent ways.